What is OCPP?

 These three criteria are weighed and then compared to other organizations within and outside of your sector to come up with an ESG Score or Rating.

 DC fast charging offers accelerated charging away from home, primarily available at public stations.
 Enabled by an off-board charger that connects directly to a vehicle high voltage battery bus, this type of charging allows for high power transfer (>50kW) and faster recharge times – minutes instead of hours.

 What is a BMS?

-Battery management system (BMS) is a system that ensures each cell is draining at roughly equal rates, and coordinates input and output so they all act is a single unit.
+A battery management system (BMS) is a system that ensures each cell is draining at roughly equal rates, and coordinates input and output so they all act as a single unit.

 What is a Demand Charge?

 Demand charge is a fee that is assessed by utility companies based on the highest rate of energy usage (measured in kilowatts) during a given billing period.
 It is a way to charge customers for the peak power usage that strains the electricity grid, regardless of the total energy used.
 The demand charge is typically a separate line item on the monthly utility bill and can be a significant cost for large commercial and industrial customers with high energy usage.

 Time-of-Use (TOU) is a pricing structure for electricity usage where the cost of energy varies depending on the time of day and the day of the week.
 With TOU pricing, customers are charged more for electricity during periods of high demand (such as weekday afternoons) and less during periods of low demand (such as overnight).
 The goal of TOU pricing is to encourage customers to shift their energy usage to off-peak periods, which can help to reduce strain on the electricity grid during periods of high demand.
 TOU pricing can benefit customers who are able to adjust their energy usage to take advantage of lower rates during off-peak periods, but it can also result in higher bills for customers who are unable to shift their usage patterns.